 Would you like to consult your Doctor online?

-Due to the outbreak of COVID-19 (Coronavirus) in the UK we are changing how we book all face to face appointments.
-The online booking appointment system has been temporarily suspended at the surgery and we ask all patients to use either eConsult or to ring the practice to book an appointment.
+The online booking appointment system has been temporarily suspended at the surgery and we ask all patients to use the NHS app, eConsult or to ring the practice to book an appointment.
 This will ensure that we are able to fully assess risk before appointments are booked at the surgery.

 As you are aware the practice uses eConsult and patients are advised to seek advice via this service.
 Please visit the services section on our website for further information and access to the eConsult service